harshit-cc/2.9-react-axios/lesson.md

 A pre-condition to using `async..await` is that the awaiting function must be called from within an encapsulated `async` code block.
-You can implement an an IIFE (Immediately Invoked Arrow Function) in the function declaration:
+You can implement an an IIFE (Immediately Invoked Function Expression) in the function declaration:

 ```js
 // GET request